sensorario/go-design-patterns/concurrency/future/README.md

 wg.Wait()
 ```

+## Implementation

-But now let's build a real implementation of the pattern.
+Now let's build a real implementation of the pattern.
 First of all we
 should define some functions for the future:

  - SuccessFunc